10 Best Energy Services for November 2025

 Key Catalysts

-• Strategic positioning in global energy transition initiatives
+• Acceleration in global renewable energy adoption

 Risk Factors

-• Execution risks in large-scale infrastructure projects
+• Execution risk in large-scale energy projects

 Enbridge Inc. (ENB)